simbo/gulp-static-site-generator/README.md

   path: '/foo/index.html',        // full url path to file
   urlPath: '/foo/',               // prettified URL path (depending on `options.prettyUrls`)
   srcBasePath: '/bar/src/',       // absolute path to source base dir
-  srcRelativePath: 'foo.jade',    // relative path to source file from source base dir
+  srcRelativePath: 'foo.pug',    // relative path to source file from source base dir
-  srcPath: '/bar/src/foo.jade',   // absolute path to source file
+  srcPath: '/bar/src/foo.pug',   // absolute path to source file
   contents: '',                   // contents to use in a layout template
   draft: false,                   // is this a draft?
   layout: false                   // path to layout template, relative to `options.layoutPath`